emmeliab/DAT_Proj/README.md

 - 2_Tapajos_Fit_ACi.R : script for fitting the A/Ci curves with 'photosynthesis'.
 Takes clean_aci_with_uniquecode.csv as inputs and outputs temperature-corrected fitted parameters and .RData files of the fits
 - 3_Photo_Stat_Analysis.R: scripts for running statistical analyses on the fitted parameters
 - 4_Figs_and_tables.R: scripts for making all in-text and supplementary tables and figures
+- bootstrapping_estimates.R : function for running bootstrapping on linear mixed models; developed by Dusty Gannon

 ### 5_Results
 Contains fitted parameters as well as .RData files of curve fits